-Horter Investment Management, LLC is a financial advisor firm based in Cincinnati, Ohio.
-It has more than 150 financial advisors who manage $902 million in client assets.
+Horter Investment Management is a financial advisor firm based in Cincinnati, Ohio.
+Its large team of financial advisors who manage hundreds of millions in client assets.
 The firm specializes in investment management and retirement planning for individuals, the vast majority of whom are below the high-net-worth cutoff.

 As a fee-based firm, Horter receives revenue from client fees but also allows certain licensed advisors to receive commissions for the sale of specific insurance products or securities.
 That differentiates it from a fee-only firm, in which 100% of the firm’s compensation comes from client-paid fees.

 Horter Investment Management was founded in 1991 by CEO and president Drew Horter under the name Horter Asset Management.
 It changed to its current name in 2006.
 Drew Horter still principally owns the firm.

 What Types of Clients Does Horter Investment Management Accept?